Want to sell some of your stuff because your shelves are running out of space?

-Should you wish to, you can also just download a blank price list and a blank sheet of labels either as a .docx Document (should you wish to fill it out at your computer) or as a .pdf document (should you wish to print it off to fill out by hand – sorry, it is not one of those PDFs you can fill out on the computer).
+Should you wish to, you can also just download a blank registration sheet and a blank sheet of labels either as a .docx file (should you wish to fill it out at your computer) or as a .pdf document (should you wish to print it off to fill out by hand – sorry, it is not one of those PDFs you can fill on the computer).

 Example: Harvey Walters (no middle names) is trying to sell 3 books.
 His sellers ID therefore is HW03.
 The second book on his list is the Necronomicon.
 The price label reads: ID: HW03-2 £ 5.